Energomy/TinyDOS/README.md

 Imagine booting a modern Linux kernel directly into a nostalgic MS-DOS-like environment. **That's TinyDOS.**

 This is an educational project that explores the fundamentals of a Linux system.
-By stripping away the complexities of modern distributions, we are left with the bare essentials: a bootloader, a kernel, and a single user-space application that acts as the shell and `init` process.
+By stripping away the complexities of modern distributions, we are left with the bare essentials: a bootloader, a kernel, a minimal userspace, and our own shell.

 The heart of the project is the custom `init.c` shell, which provides a classic command-line experience on top of a powerful, modern Linux kernel.